 ¼ teaspoon salt

 1. Combine butter, Parmesan, seeds and brown sugar in the bowl of an electric mixer.
 Mix on medium speed till smooth and fluffy, about two minutes.

 3. Place dough on one half of a large piece of plastic wrap and form into a ball.
 Fold extra plastic wrap over dough and flatten the ball with the palm of your hand.
-With a rolling pin, roll plastic covered dough into a larger, approximately 8 inch flat circle.
-Tuck extra plastic wrap under the flattened dough and place in refrigerator for 30 minutes.
+With a rolling pin, roll plastic-covered dough into a larger, approximately 8-inch flat circle.
+Tuck extra plastic wrap under the flattened dough and place in the refrigerator for 30 minutes.

 4. Preheat the oven to 350˚F and line 2 baking sheets with parchment paper.